MySQL/MariaDB Settings Calculator

 Why is some memory reserved for the OS?

 Reserving memory for the OS ensures that the system has enough resources to run smoothly, preventing potential slowdowns or crashes due to memory exhaustion.
+A good rule of thumb is 10-20% of total RAM.

 Are these settings optimal for all scenarios?